edunavata/gpu-bd/domain/gpu/README.md

 # GPU Domain

 This domain models the GPU (Graphics Processing Unit) market as observed from external retailers.
+It supports a GPU recommendation system and does not attempt to model GPUs exhaustively or replicate vendor datasheets.

 Scope:
 - GPU technical characteristics (chip, memory, features)